vishaalagartha/vishaalagartha.github.io/_posts/notes/2024-03-20-binary-search-range.md

     return lo
 {% endhighlight %}

 In this example, we are not given the search range, but we must deduce that the search space is limited and the search is monotonic.
-Another classic problem of this type is [Koko Eating Bananas](https://leetcode.com/problems/koko-eating-bananas/description/).
+Other classic problems of this type are [Koko Eating Bananas](https://leetcode.com/problems/koko-eating-bananas/description/) or [House Robber IV](https://leetcode.com/problems/house-robber-iv).

 ### More Advanced Application